jojowaranyucareer-ctrl/Weatherwise_Waranyu.B/PROMPTING.md

 # 📒 PROMPTING.md

-Five focused example that combines my prompt, the intentional prompting technique used, why it helped, and **Before/After** code.
-It also links back to assessment requirements (modular design, error handling, testing, visuals, documentation quality).
+Below are five focused examples that combine my actual prompts, the intentional prompting technique used, why it helped, and short **Before/After** code that shows measurable improvements in stability, correctness, readability, and UX.
+Each example also links back to the assessment requirements: modular design, error handling, testing, visuals, and documentation quality.

 ---